 What the Public Should Know

-EAS is a public warning system that leverages the communications assets of terrestrial broadcasters, cable television systems, wireless cable systems, satellite digital audio radio service providers, direct broadcast satellite services and wireline video service providers to allow the President of the United States to address the American public during a national emergency.
-Next June the country will upgrade to the “next generation” of EAS system, joining FEMA’s Integrated Public Alert and Warning System (IPAWS).
+The Emergency Alert System is a public warning system jointly administered by the Federal Communications Commission and the Federal Emergency Management Agency.
+It leverages the communications assets of radio and television stations, cable television systems, wireless cable systems, satellite digital audio radio service providers, direct broadcast satellite services and wireline video service providers to allow the President of the United States to address the American public during a national emergency.

 What Broadcasters Should Know